 - 2 tsp ground cumin

 - 1/4 tsp ground cinnamon

 - 1/4 tsp cayenne pepper

 - freshly ground pepper, to taste

 - 1 egg

 Place the squash cubes on a baking tray lined with parchment paper.
-Drizzle with 1 tbsp of the olive oil, sprinkle on some of the minced garlic and toss with your hands until evenly coated with oil.
-Spread out as much as you can and roast until golden and soft and just starting to caramelize.
+Drizzle with 1 tbsp of the olive oil, sprinkle on about half of the minced garlic and toss with your hands until evenly coated with oil.
+Spread out as much as you can and roast until golden and soft and just starting to caramelize (40 minutes or so), turning over partway through.
 You want the squash to be nice and moist, so the cakes won’t be dry.